Microorganism Billiards: Discussion

 \section{Discussion}

 In this paper we investigated the two-dimensional billiard-like motion of microorganisms which upon reflection from a surface depart with an angle independent of the angle of incidence.
-We first considered the swimming dynamics inside a regular polygon of degree $N$.
+We first considered the swimming dynamics inside a regular N-sided polygon.
 For departure angles $\theta_c \in (0,\pi/N)$, resulting in only consecutive wall impacts, the swimmer was found to settle into a stable periodic trajectory (an inscribed regular polygon of the same degree).
-This stable orbit was shown to be robust to small random fluctuations of the arrival position or the departure angle.
+This stable orbit was shown to be robust to small random fluctuations of the arrival position or the departure angle, and independent of the sliding distance $\delta$ so long as the body does not slide past a corner.
+What dynamics will ensue if the body does in fact slide past a corner remains unclear.
+Depending on the swimmer geometry and propulsive mechanism the swimming trajectory may be a simple extension of those already discussed, there may be trapping at the corner below a critical polygon interior angle, there may be continuous sliding along the entire domain \cite{skupts16}, or possibly something more exotic will appear.
+Though not discussed here, trapping at corners with acute opening angles is possible even without sliding \cite{cm06}.
+Even in classical billiards the effects of corners is an active topic of research \cite{tr03,rt12}.

 For non-consecutive impacts with $\theta_c \in(\pi/N, \pi/2)$, a one-dimensional piecewise linear map may be used to characterize the reflection regions as stable (focusing), neutral, or unstable (stretching), which is an easy way to predict whether the trajectory will settle to a stable orbit or undergo unstable chaotic dynamics.
 The Lyapunov exponent for these maps proved to be a useful measure of chaos since there is a direct relationship between the chaos in the map and the chaos in the full system.
 The special case in which the angle of departure is an integer multiple of the interior angle of the polygon ($\theta_c = k\pi/N$) resulted in neutrally stable periodic orbits for any initial position.
 The stable fixed points derived for microorganism billiards inside a regular polygon were then used to design a model sorting device to passively separate two different types of swimmers.
 The effectiveness of the sorting device was investigated as a function of Gaussian variance in the departure angle.
 The present work may shed light on the nature of repeated wall reflections in confined and patterned domains, and may suggest novel methods for directing the transport of microorganisms.